johnfkinnedy/DnDWebApp_CC/README.md

 # Dungeons and Dragons Character Creator web application
 Created by Connor Cole @ ETSU for CSCI-3110

+# When Cloning:
+  - Run Add-Migration and Update-Database to ensure database is updated

 # TO-DO
 - Finish XML comments and add comments across board